johnthomasjtk/hello-world-sample-repo/README.md

 # hello-world-sample-repo

-This is a sample repository and contains hello world programs
+This is a sample repository and contains hello world programs in different programming languages.